DeianaElena/Diabetic_study/README.md

 ## The project's aim
-The aim is to optimize the code present here, manipulate the dataframe and evaluate dfferences with the original paper conclusions.
+The aim is to optimize the paper's code, manipulate the dataframe according to the features present in the lab and evaluate dfferences with the paper's conclusions.

 ## Content
 The folder contains different files that can be open/run separately.